📸 Big Bend National Park Pictures: A Big Bend Photography Guide (2023)

 🏜 Region 1: Exhibit Ridge

-Exhibit Ridge is located on “Main Park Rd” as you enter Big Bend from the North (specifically from the town of Marathon).
-The only official sights and trails along the way are Dagger Flats, Dog Canyon, and the Fossil Discovery Exhibit.
+You will find Exhibit Ridge on “Main Park Rd” as you enter Big Bend NP from the North (specifically from the town of Marathon).

 Sunrise pictures of Big Bend National Park from Exhibit Ridge.